rdappel/courses/pages/advanced-javascript/assignments/esm-practice.md

 repo: https://github.com/rdappel/courses
 ---

-# Assignment 1 - ES Modules Practice
+# Assignment 1 - ESM Practice

 In this assignment, you will practice using ES Module syntax in Node.js.
 You will create a custom module with both named and default exports, then import and use them in your main application.